 I said goodbye and left Aleksandar in the cold.

 I felt sad somehow, but at least my feet were warming up.
 All day I thought about what it would be like if I had stayed.
 I know I choose the easy way.
 Struggling to let it go and trying to enjoy the hiking.
 Trying.
-Wondering, pondering completely in my own world I marched thirty kilometers without taking a break.
+Wondering, pondering completely in my own world I marched thirty kilometres without taking a break.
 Almost like I was punishing myself with doing the complete opposite of what I could have done.
 Really?
 Why!
 I absolutely don’t know.

 I’m not going back to the lake and I try not to regret my decision.
 OK, I accept.
 I really do.
 Although I felt sad, I kind of enjoy the fact that I can allow those feelings and fully feel them.

-What did those Wild Balkans teach me?
+What did they teach me?

 So, what did these wild men and wild plants teach me?
 That I am constantly moving out of my comfort-zone?
-That I need time to recharge every now and then?
+That I need time to recharge now and then?
 And that all of this, my journey, my adventure is in fact my learning-zone?

 I don’t have to regret any decision, but be proud that I made one.